GSR HOME

 8. What is the NPP Dual Mode Exhaust Option and how does it work?

-1. Q: How many 2010 Grand Sports were built?
+1. Q: How many C6 Grand Sports (2010-2013) have been built?

 Back to Top

-A: As most everyone here knows, identifying a genuine 1996 Grand Sport Corvette is fairly easy, thanks to its blue and white paint scheme and more immportantly, a unique VIN sequence, distinct from regular production Corvettes of that year.
+A: As most everyone here knows, identifying a genuine 1996 Grand Sport Corvette is fairly easy, thanks to its blue and white paint scheme and more importantly, a unique VIN sequence, distinct from regular production Corvettes of that year.
 The 12th digit of the VIN must be a "6" followed by the production number ranging from 00001 to 01000.

 • A - STANDARD 1LT (MANUAL)